vrsarmento/origamid-vue-project-ranek-/README.md

 # ranek

-Project created as part of the online course Vue.js Completo from Origamid (http://www.origamid.com)
+Project created as part of the online course Vue.js Complete from Origamid (http://www.origamid.com)

 **Branches:**
  - *json-api:* Data source from a JSON file